NSAIDs (Non-Steroidal Anti-Inflammatory Drugs) vs Natural Anti-Inflammatories

 Best for Natural Anti-Inflammatories

-- Daily management of training-induced inflammation.
+- Daily management of post-workout soreness and muscle aches.

 Pro Tips